cukapd/ajt/_posts/2021-01-30-create-apps-with-java-right-from-your-android-java-n-ide.md

 {: .box-error}
 • Cons:

-• Plugins as of Android Studio arenot supported
+• Plugins as of Android Studio are not supported

 • No support for gradle